 Appointment 6: Eczema, Behavioural difficulties

 Now I meet for the first time a 7 year old with some eczema patches and who is presenting difficult behaviour at home.
 I have already taken some details of the behavioural challenges from her mother and we are careful not to discuss these negatively while she is listening.
 I have a good chat with the young girl and after some initial nervousness she settles in to the process well and tells me what she likes to eat, how she sleeps, what she enjoys doing and how school is.
 We talk around what she finds scary and what makes her angry and I collect the information I need for a homeopathic prescription.
-I also suggest some homeopathically prepared herbs in liquid form to help calm her and which can be used regularly but also as and when her emotions get the better of her.
+I also suggest some homeopathically prepared herbs in liquid form to help calm her and which can be used regularly but also as and when she is feeling emotionally overwhelmed.

 Appointment 7: Chronic Fatigue Syndrome